milenkomutt/milenkomutt/README.md

 i can't tell tones that well, tone tags are nice but they don't help that much </3 much apricated if they're used tho.

+sorry if i seem like a dick, going through a lot of things - on and off because of this.